 When Maria joins in with Feste’s song, she repeats the line “In delay there lies no plenty” while looking at Toby.
 This is her way of confessing love, but also chastising Toby for not doing anything.
 By delaying, neither she nor Toby will find happiness.
 As a response, we cut to Toby as the line “Youth’s a stuff will not endure” plays, suggesting that Toby is stuck in his jovial lifestyle.
 Prior to this point, Toby has tried to be younger than he is, and to shirk as much responsibility as he can.
 While he is not willing to overcome this lifestyle just yet, he is aware that this attitude has a limited lifespan.

 I find this scene incredible because it says so much about the characters through little filmic details, those which could not translate onto the stage.
-While both theater and film offer unique opportunities for Shakespeare, this film dismisses Shakespeare’s rigid act and scene structure for a more loose and narrative based approach.
+While both theater and film offer unique opportunities for Shakespeare, this film alters Shakespeare’s rigid act and scene structure for a looser narrative-based approach.
 The film cuts between scenes out of order, and sometimes cuts lines from the play, in order to appeal to a film audience, versus a theatrical.
 As such, the Twelfth Night film revisits Shakespeare’s script and tries to move away from theatrical conventions.
 Similar to how Viola describes music, the film is thus an echo of the stage play, a distorted but familiar sound/narrative played across different environments.